cofoeducistudent/BMMDB_c/README.md

 Although minor elements of jQuery and JavaScript maybe be utilized within support modules bootstrap and other elements Python version 3.x shall be used as the underpinning project logic control within the flask views.
 * **E-mail-**
-Omitted from the site will be the background extended infrastructure that models the business behaviour.
+Omitted from the site will be the background extended infrastructure that models the business behavior.
 I refer to things such as system admin monitoring and email response eco-system.
 From the front-end perspective, there will be email options, however, the forms will remain un-hooked.
 * **Testing-**
 I used chrome tools for testing, as that has proved satisfactory historically for me.
 I will test on the main browsers including, Chrome, Firefox, Opera, Navigator etc. also I will use the CSS cross-platform tool.
 * **Git-** I used for version control